jaycruz805/DataAnalysis/README.md

                              in array format.
 Which can be used to evaluate any point.
-In spline the case of spline methods, the methods will return a matrix where each row represents a linear equation based on interval.
+In spline the case of spline methods, the methods will return a matrix where each row represents an equation based on interval.

                             Langrange:  LMethod(data)
                             Hermite:    HMethod(data)